AnthonyKuang/ProjectLumiere/README.md

 Due to a cutting-edge stack, contributors must be, at the very minimum, proficient in the following technologies:

-1. JavaScript (React.js knowledge preferred)
+1. JavaScript (React.js and JSX knowledge helpful)
 2. Semantic HTML
 3. CSS
 4. Git and GitHub